-Level 1 Possible consequence Not completing sufficient work in class Throwing items in the classroom Failure to complete work to an appropriate level Littering Not paying attention Talking at inappropriate times Running in the corridors Not lining up quietly Failing to be in appropriate uniform Deliberately failing to follow instructions.
-Unkind words used towards another student/staff member.
-Teasing/taunting classmates Non-verbal cue Verbal reminder of expectations Warning Restorative conversation Logical consequence Repetition of any low-level behaviour Disrespecting a member of the community Repeated verbal or physical abuse towards a member of the community (including via the internet).
-Verbal reminder of expectations Warning Restorative conversation Logical consequence Repetitions of any mid-level behaviour Fighting Deliberately damaging property or the property of another student Warning Restorative conversation Sent to Head of Year for restorative conversation.
-Damage to property may require parents to pay for the damage.
-Fighting may require a child being removed from the environment (to safeguard the other children)- Breaktime detention (time to reflect and regulate) with the Year Leaders in their room- if it's inside break the Year Leaders should find an alternative space Fighting and deliberate damage on more than one occasion may result in an internal exclusion with a member of SLT Racist behaviour - Derogatory or discriminatory language and actions towards anyone Serious or repeated intimidation Physically assaulting another student or staff member Major theft (money, valuable item) Bullying- See Anti-bullying policy Sent to SLT for restorative conversation.
-Potential breaktime detention Potential internal exclusion Potential external exclusion
+Level 1 Possible consequence

+Not completing sufficient work in class Non-verbal cue

+Throwing items in the classroom Verbal reminder of expectations

+Failure to complete work to an appropriate level Warning

+• Littering Restorative conversation

+Not paying attention Logical consequence

+Talking at inappropriate times

+Running in the corridors

+Not lining up quietly

+Failing to be in appropriate uniform

+Deliberately failing to follow instructions.

+Unkind words used towards another student/staff

+member.

+Teasing/taunting classmates

+Level 2

+Repetition of any low-level behaviour Verbal reminder of expectations

+Disrespecting a member of the community Warning

+Repeated verbal or physical abuse towards a member of Restorative conversation

+the community (including via the internet) Logical consequence

+Level 3

+Repetitions of any mid-level behaviour Warning

+• Fighting Restorative conversation

+Deliberately damaging property or the property of Sent to Head of Year for restorative

+another student conversation.

+Damage to property may require parents to

+pay for the damage.

+Fighting may require a child being removed

+from the environment (to safeguard the other

+children)- Breaktime detention (time to

+reflect and regulate) with the Year Leaders in

+their room- if it's inside break the Year

+Leaders should find an alternative space

+Fighting and deliberate damage on more than

+one occasion may result in an internal

+exclusion with a member of SLT

+Level 4

+Racist behaviour - Derogatory or discriminatory language Sent to SLT for restorative conversation.

+and actions towards anyone Potential breaktime detention

+Serious or repeated intimidation Potential internal exclusion

+Physically assaulting another student or staff member Potential external exclusion

+Major theft (money, valuable item)

+Bullying- See Anti-bullying policy